 For military members who return home with injuries, Social Security is a resource they can turn to.
 If you know any wounded veterans, please let them know about Social Security’s Wounded Warriors website.
 Continue reading

 Every year, we’re the authority on the most popular baby names from the prior year based on requests for Social Security numbers for newborns.
-It’s fun to see how America’s trends and culture have diversified and our choices have broadened.
-You can visit our baby names page to see the top names from 2016 and see where your or your child’s name ranks!
+You can visit our baby names page to see the top names from 2018 and see where your or your child’s name ranks!

-Social Security is with you from day one!
-For most people, Social Security starts at birth when you get your first Social Security card.
-We are the authority on the most popular baby names from the prior year based on requests for Social Security numbers for newborns.
-Each year when we reveal the top 10 names for boys and girls, we can see how America’s trends and culture have diversified and our choices have broadened.
-Continue reading
+Just arrived!
+Social Security is happy to announce the top baby names for 2018.
+We’re with you from day one, which makes us the source for the most popular baby names!
+For most people, Social Security starts at birth when they get their first Social Security card.
+We’re able to determine the most popular baby names from the prior year based on requests for Social Security numbers for newborns.
+And every year, the top 10 names for boys and girls can reflect cultural shifts during the prior year.

-Replacing your lost or misplaced Social Security card doesn’t have to be a chore.
-Our online application makes getting a replacement card super easy.
-No sitting in traffic, a local office, or a Card Center.
+Need to replace your lost or misplaced Social Security card?
+If you live in a qualifying state, our online application makes getting a replacement card easier than ever.
+There’s no need to sit in traffic or visit a local office or Card Center.
 Continue reading

 Our programs and services have evolved to accommodate the unique needs of families, especially the children in your care.
 Our website for Parents and Guardians includes information about the benefits available for children.

 Here are five things you can learn more about on our Parents and Guardians page: Continue reading

 Today, the Social Security Board of Trustees released its annual report on the current and projected financial status of Old-Age and Survivors Insurance (OASI) and Disability Insurance (DI) Trust Funds.